wifijanitor/converter/README.md

 or one folder level down from base

 if you do not want to remove subtitles, be sure to remove the -sn from both ffmpeg lines

+No kittens were harmed in the making of this script but my liver may be a whiner.